 Scientific research shows that lifestyle changes, including diet, exercise, and cognitive training, can reduce dementia risk.
 Additionally, various studies have associated following the MIND diet with a lower risk of Alzheimer’s disease.
 Even so, many people struggle to maintain healthy habits on their own.

-In your first and last sessions, you will explore many areas of your lifestyle and brain health through an in-depth guided questionnaire and receive your overall “Brain Health Score.”
+In your first and last sessions, you will explore many areas of your lifestyle and brain health through an in-depth guided questionnaire and receive your overall brain health score.
 The multidisciplinary team of memory experts at the Wolk Center for Memory Health worked together to create this questionnaire to ensure it was scientifically validated and comprehensive.
 By repeating the evaluation in your last appointment, you can measure and reflect on your progress during your coaching sessions.

 Brain health coaching is a private-pay service not currently covered by insurance.
 However, many people find that investing in their long-term health through a wellness coach is worth it — much like finding the perfect personal trainer to stay physically fit!
 Preventing chronic conditions through lifestyle modifications is often much more cost-effective than treating them later.
-Brain and wellness coaching at the Wolk Center for Memory Health gives you personalized support and accountability so you can make sustainable changes that help you achieve your health goals for good.
+Brain health coaching at the Wolk Center for Memory Health gives you personalized support and accountability so you can make sustainable changes that help you achieve your health goals for good.